-Morphological data for 21 characters were collected 90 days after planting based on the average of three measurements from the middle portion and tip of the main vine as recommended by [11] and reported by [6] using a meter rule and tap.
-The Characters were scored using a scale of 0 to 9 and used for characterization based on the standard descriptors in CIP guide 36.
+Data for 21 characters (Table 2) used for morphological characterization were collected 90 days after planting based on the average of three measurements from the middle portion and tip of the main vine as recommended by [13] and reported by [7] using a meter rule and tape.
+The Characters were scored using a scale of 0 to 9 and used for characterization based on the standard descriptors in CIP guide 36 as shown in Table 2.

 2.2.3.
+Data analysis

-Data analysisThe data obtained were entered into Microsoft Excel package and then imported into Minitab 17 software for further analysis.
+The data obtained were entered into Microsoft Excel package and then imported into Minitab 17 software for further analysis.